How To… : Explore in a week

 Start delivery!
 If you have created log books or are providing them, give them out.
 Young people then take part in at least two arts activities you have planned (Part A).
+Remember these activities should be practical and allow them to develop their skills through active participation.
 This might be looking at a specific theme or topic through using different art forms and/or exploring different genres/styles within the one art form.
 They should have time to think about or record what they enjoyed and found inspiring about each activity.

 At the end of the day, ask each young person to do some simple research about an artist or practitioner at home – this could be from a list you provide, or they could have free reign to explore their own inspiration.

 In pairs or small groups, young people share what they found out about their artists.
-Ask them to record their sharing, and get them to log what they have found out in their portfolios.
+Get them to log what they have found out in their portfolios.
 Once complete, organise for them to conduct research into an arts organisation together – by a visit to a local arts centre or online research.
-Make sure they record their research findings and their response to this in their portfolios (Part B).
+Make sure they record what they find out in their portfolios (Part B).

 Facilitate an activity that young people can take part in that will result in a final piece of art work (Part C).
 This activity can take the whole day, or even stretch over more than one depending on the scope of your project.
 Make sure that there is the opportunity for each member of the group to display and share their piece of work, as well as gathering evidence of taking part and the final piece.
 This activity should be distinct from Day 1 (Part A), but can be a continuation or linked to this.